VagrantGinger68/lighthouse-web-notes/Dictionary.md

 ## Tree Data Structure
 A tree is a data structure where a node can have zero or more children.
 Each node contains a value.
 The connection between nodes is called "edges".
 The structure starts with the "root" node and "branch" of with its descendants, down to its "leaves".
 !["Tree structure image"](https://adrianmejia.com/images/tree-parts.jpg)

+## React
+"A JavaScript library for building user interfaces".